scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

 ### Language change ###
-To address the fact that we now have both threadsafe and single-threaded lazy vals, we propose to bring lazy vals in sync with normal vals with regards to usage of `@volatile` annotation.
+To address the fact that we now have both thread safe and single-threaded lazy vals, we propose to bring lazy vals in sync with normal vals with regards to usage of `@volatile` annotation.

-In order to simplify migration, Scalafix the migration tool that will be used to migrate between versions of Scala, including Dotty, supports `VolatileLazyVal` rewrite that adds `@volatile` to all `lazy vals` present in the codebase.
+In order to simplify migration, Scalafix the migration tool that will be used to migrate between versions of Scala, including Dotty, supports a `VolatileLazyVal` rewrite that adds `@volatile` to all `lazy vals` present in the codebase.

 ## Evaluation ##

-We focus on the memory footprint increase, the performance comparison and bytecode size.
+We focus on the memory footprint increase, the performance comparison and byte-code size.
 Note that the fast path (i.e. the cost of accessing a lazy val after it has been initialized) stays the same as in the current implementation.
-We thus focus on measuring the overheads in the lazy val initialization in both the uncontended and the contended case.
+Thus, the focus of our measurements is on the overheads in the lazy val initialization in both the uncontended and the contended case.
-The microbenchmarks used for evaluation are available in a GitHub repo \[[6][6]\] and the graphs of the evaluation results are available online \[[7][7]\].
-We uses the ScalaMeter tool for measurements \[[9][9]\].
+The micro-benchmarks used for evaluation are available in a GitHub repo \[[6][6]\] and the graphs of the evaluation results are available online \[[7][7]\].
+We used the ScalaMeter tool for measurements \[[9][9]\].

 ### Memory usage footprint ###

-We expect that the proposed changes will not change the memory footprint for most objects that contain lazy val declarations.
-Each lazy val currently requires a 4 or 8 bytes for the field, and an additional bit in the bitmap.
+We expect that the proposed changes will not change the memory footprint for most objects that contain lazy vals.
+Each lazy val currently requires 4 or 8 bytes for the field, and an additional bit in the bitmap.
 As soon as the first bit is introduced into the bitmap, 1 additional byte is allocated for the object.

 Since we now use 2 bits per lazy val field instead of 1, for classes having 4 or less lazy val field declarations the memory footprint per instance will thus not grow.
-For classes having more lazy val field declarations the instance memory footprint per instance will in most cases not grow since the objects have to be aligned to an 8 byte boundary anyway.
+For classes having more lazy val field declarations the memory footprint per instance will in most cases not grow since the objects have to be aligned to an 8 byte boundary anyway.

 We measured the memory footprint of an array of objects with single lazy val fields.
 The memory footprint did not change with respect to the current version \[[6][6]\] \[[7][7]\].